denoland/manual/continuous_integration.md

 directory `cov` and finally, `--doc` is provided to typecheck any code blocks in the project's documentation.

-The final step is run to create a coverage report from the results of `deno test` in `.lcov` format, which you could then upload to one of the various code coverage platforms available on the Web:
+The final step creates a coverage report from the results of `deno test` in `.lcov` format, which you could then upload to one of the various code coverage platforms available on the Web: